nnursimulu/Single_cell_cell_type_classifier/README.md

 - tensorflow (2.4.1)
 - matplotlib (3.0.3)

-Tensorflow in my case was run without GPU, which however did not appear to affect performance in terms of speed.
+I used tensorflow on Niagara without GPU, which however did not appear to affect performance in terms of speed.

 ## References